xingren23/ComfyFlowApp/README.md

 * Creators develop workflows in ComfyUI and productize these workflows into web applications using ComfyFlowApp.
 * Users access and utilize these workflow applications through ComfyFlowApp to enhance work efficiency.

-**3. For SaaS services**

-* ComfyFlowApp provides an application hosting environment, including the model and ComfyUI extension nodes.
-* Creators publish their workflow applications to ComfyFlowApp.
-* Users subscribe to use the workflow applications.

 **Follow the repo to get the latest updates.**